Vice-Chancellor's Fund for estranged students

 Other ways to donate

-Donate to reduce the attainment gap and promote equal opportunities so Black students can succeed and thrive.
+Donate to reduce the awarding gap and promote equal opportunities so Black students can succeed and thrive